junxit/us-congress-bills-116/metadata.md

 - 2020-09-10 — Introduced in Senate
 - 2020-09-10 — Read twice and referred to the Committee on Indian Affairs.
 (Sponsor introductory remarks on measure: CR S5552)
+- 2020-09-23 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+116-359.
+- 2020-11-18 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2020-12-09 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 116-306.
+- 2020-12-09 — Committee on Indian Affairs.
+Reported by Senator Hoeven without amendment.
+With written report No. 116-306.
+- 2020-12-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 606.